absolunet/docs-node-ioc/src/docs/02_architecture/03_service-provider/en.md

 The register method is called during the first step of the application booting process.
 When the application boots, it starts by registering the core service providers, which also add the configured service providers in the application to be booted.

-In this method, as explained a little bit earlier, you should consider that no services are available yet.
+In this method, as explained earlier, you should consider that no services are available yet.

 You should only bind your own services in the application container to make them available to others during the booting process.